2022 Hamilton, Ontario, municipal election: Ward 1 - Chedoke Cootes

 Ward 1 received its own public school trustee in the trustee ward re-allocation of 2022.
-This is the first time Ward 1 has had its own dedicated trustee since 1997.
+This was the first time Ward 1 had had its own dedicated trustee since 1997.

 Incumbent Wards 1 & 2 trustee Elizabeth Wong, who was appointed to the position after the resignation of Christine Bingham in 2021, registered on 7 July.
 Local media erroneously reported that Wong would not seek a full term in office when she, in reality, had not indicated any intention to not seek election in 2022.
 Cameron Prosic, who served as a former HWDSB student trustee, registered to run on 8 July.
 Wong, 22, and Prosic, 20, were two of the youngest candidates in the election.